daguenther/class/Workplace & Apprenticeship 10/syllabus.md

 5 |+ Correct Solution with no errors
 6 |+ Adds presentation
 7 |+ Perfection (I can't find anything to fix)

+### Due Dates

+Projects will be due on the day I set for them.
+There is no